Joe McDermott (politician): King County Council

 Instead of seeking re-election to the state senate, in 2010 he ran for King County Council, seeking the 8th district seat that Dow Constantine had vacated when elected King County executive.
 The seat had temporarily been filled by former Seattle city councilwoman Jan Drago, who had pledged prior to her appointment that she would not run for the position in 2010.
-McDermott won the seat handily and was sworn-in on November 24, 2010.
+McDermott won the seat handily and was sworn in on November 24, 2010.

 He is the first openly gay member of King County Council, representing the 8th district.

 Personal life

 McDermott is a third-generation resident of West Seattle, where he and his husband, Michael Culpepper, make their home.
 Joe McDermott is not related to Congressman Jim McDermott.
-In 2016, when Jim McDermott decide to retire from Congress, Joe McDermott ran for the seat.
+In 2016, when Jim McDermott decided to retire from Congress, Joe McDermott ran for the seat.
 He came third in the crowded primary election, failing to advance to the general election.